plug-obp/plug-obp.github.io/bare-metal-uml.md

 To tackle these issue, our approach relies on the use of an embedded model interpreter that encodes a single definition of the UML semantics for all activities: simulation, verification, and execution.
 The UML design model is directly loaded in the model interpreter at compile-time.
-This model can then be analyzed using the model-checker Plug by connecting this verification tool to the model interpreter through a dedicated communication interface.
+This model can then be analyzed using the model-checker OBP2 by connecting this verification tool to the model interpreter through a dedicated communication interface.
-Plug can be used to simulate the UML model, explore the model state-space, detect deadlocks and verified LTL properties by model-checking.
+OBP2 can be used to simulate the UML model, explore the model state-space, detect deadlocks and verified LTL properties by model-checking.
 Once verified, the same couple (model + interpreter) can be deployed on the embedded target of the actual system.
 {: style="text-align: justify"}